 The Shipwrights Arms in Helford is the nearest option for eating, and we run it, so please come and say hello!
 There is also a pub on the other side of the river, easily accessed by a five minute ferry ride, called the Ferryboat Inn, which has a lovely sandy beach and is a fantastic spot for a drink and some mussels and chips.

-The Riverside Cafe in Helford serves sandwiches and cream teas all day, and is the perfect place for a morning coffee in the little garden.
-Gear Farm pasties are always a treat, just three miles up the road in St. Martin.
-For a mid-afternoon munch, Roskilly’s Croust House in St. Keverne is a hit for all ages with a massive range of ice-creams.
-They also serve lunches and teas, and pizzas on summer evenings.
-New on the cafe scene, and already very popular, is the Fat Apples cafe at Porthallow, with home-made cakes, pies and hot sandwiches, a thermos refill service and a super-friendly family atmosphere.
+The Riverside cafe in Helford serves sandwiches and cream teas all day, and is the perfect place for a morning coffee in the little garden.
+For a mid afternoon treat, Roskilly’s Croust House in St. Keverne is a hit for all ages with a massive range of ice-creams as well as lunches and teas.
+The Fat Apples cafe, just off the coastal path in nearby Porthallow have home-made cakes, pies and hot sandwiches as well as a thermos refill service.

 Our favourite places to go out for a posh dinner are the Ship Inn in Mawgan, run by chef Greg and his wife Ali, and the newly re-modelled New Yard Restaurant at Trelowarren, also in Mawgan.

 Porthleven near Helston has become a bit of a foodie mecca; there are several nice restaurants in this large harbour village, including Kota, Seadrift, and the new Rick Stein restaurant.
 They also host the Porthleven Food and Music festival every Spring.